gagle/node-properties/README.md

 <a name="config"></a>
 __properties.config([settings])__
 Configures how comments and property separators must be written.
+This is an optional configuration.
+By default, comments are written with a `#` and keys-values are separated with an `=`.
 The possible settings are:

 - comment. _String_.
 The characters used to write comments.
 A valid comment must start with `#` or `!`.
 For example, `#<space>` is valid.
 - separator. _String_.
 The characters used to separate keys from values.
 A valid separator can only contain spaces, tabs, form feeds (\f) and optionally only one `=` or `:`.
 For example, `<tab>=<space>` is valid.